phper-framework/phper/phper-doc/doc/_02_quick_start/_01_write_your_first_extension/index.md

    }
    ```

-1. Build, if your php isn't installed globally, you should specify the path of `php-config`.
+1. Build, if your PHP isn't installed globally, you should specify the path of `php-config`.

    ```bash
    # Optional, specify if php isn't installed globally,